biratjung/how-to-lam/docs/where_is_page/TheBar.md

 The bottom shelf houses the regular wine glasses on the left, some expensive wines in the middle, different types of glasses, a candelabra, and lighers.
 On it's right, decanters, tall glasses, soda water, and San Bitters.
 <br>

 Under the wine shelf, there are some wine boxes.
-Restore them in the shelf if necesasry.
+Stack them in the shelf if necesasry.
 <br>

 *More importantly*, there is a bin for dirty napkins, which, if full, transfer some in a bin liner, and place them under baby cots right next to it.